timoxley/node-webhooks/README.md

 ## Easily Create Webhooks

-1. Create executable script called `webhook` in the directory you wish to run it from.
+1. Create a script called `webhook` in the directory you wish to run it from.
-2. Run `webhooks` command in same directory as `webhook` executable to get the webhook key.
+2. Run `webhooks` command in same directory as `webhook` script to get the webhook key.
 3. Boot webhooks with `webhooks start`
 4. POST to your webhooks server using your webhook key, e.g.